Azure/azure-sdk-for-python/sdk/storage/azure-storage-extensions/README.md

 ```

 Please note that this package contains [C-Extension modules](https://docs.python.org/3/extending/extending.html) and therefore you must install the correct wheel for your
 particular platform.
-We destribute many pre-built wheels for a wide variety of platforms on PyPi and `pip` will attempt to install the wheel meant for your platform.
+We distribute many pre-built wheels for a wide variety of platforms on PyPi and `pip` will attempt to install the wheel meant for your platform.
 If
-however, a wheel is not available for your platform, we also distrubute the source code on PyPi so `pip` will attempt to build the module at install time, assuming you have
+however, a wheel is not available for your platform, we also distribute the source code on PyPi so `pip` will attempt to build the module at install time, assuming you have
 a compiler available.
 If you encounter any issues installing this package, please feel to open an Issue.

 ## Extensions